 So today, I’m here to tell you to make panzanella.

 I understand that there is irony between making a salad, eating a salad and putting bread in your salad but it really is probably one of the best inventions since, well, sliced bread.
-Do you notice a trend here?
-I think the trend is, bread.
+I’ll stop now.

 Panzanella is an Italian dish sometimes referred to as “leftover salad” and is usually made with cubed or sliced bread, tomaoes, olive oil, balsamic vinegar, basil and sometimes additional herbs or vegetables.
 Last year I made a three tomato panzanella with fresh heirloom, Roma and cherry tomatoes, capers and chopped fresh basil.